 “There’s a lot coming our way”

-Kurz looks at the war with concern: In addition to the “endless suffering” in Ukraine, this war could have effects that are not yet in view – for example, a food shortage in Africa.
+Kurz looks at the war with concern: In addition to the “endless suffering” in Ukraine, this war might have effects that are not yet in view – for example, a food shortage in Africa.
 “There’s a lot coming our way,” says Kurz.

 In addition, one is currently experiencing that the world is being divided in two – in the west and in the east.
 In short: “This is actually not the world I want to live in.”
 In any case, he hopes that the conflict will be overcome and global cooperation can continue.

 The issue of neutrality was also raised.
 According to a survey, 75 percent of Austrians want to stick with it.
-What does the ex-chancellor think about it?
+What does the ex-chancellor think regarding it?
 “It’s no longer my decision,” says Kurz – but as a citizen he says: “I feel comfortable living in a neutral country.”

 And: “Neutrality doesn’t mean not having an opinion,” emphasizes Kurz.
 Neutrality gives Austria – and also Switzerland – the opportunity to support sanctions and to express a political opinion.